ComputerScienceHouse/devcade-game-template/README.md

 ## Whats included

 - An initiallized monogame project
-- The Devcade library intalled
+- The Devcade library installed
 - Resolution setting and basic controls updating
 - Build scripts for publishing and packing games